Jacob-Barhak/FairTournament/README.md

 So each player plays 2 games with each other player and 3 rounds are required.

-It seems like an NP hard problem with elements simialr to the traveling salesman problem.
+It seems like an NP hard problem with elements similar to the traveling salesman problem.
 Yet no reduction was attempted, so we cannot be sure.

 The solution approach taken uses Evolutionary Computation using [Inpyred] (https://github.com/aarongarrett/inspyred).